metamn/c/README.md

 1. To have a set of standalone, reusable UI components
 2. Which can be rendered into a static website
 3. And can be understood easily by other designers and developers
+4. Creating components should be easy
+5. The generated production code should be world class

 ### Standalone